ddavidson99/dyzbox/memory-bank/activeContext.md

 6. **Mobile Responsiveness**: Ensure the UI works well on mobile devices
 7. **Error Handling**: Continue improving error handling across all components
 8. **UI Refinement**: Further refine the resizable panel experience and interactions
+9. **Notification Features**: Expand the animation system to other notifications beyond unread count
-9. **User Identity Schema**: Implement the database schema for user identity and provider linking
+10. **User Identity Schema**: Implement the database schema for user identity and provider linking
-10. **Account Linking UI**: Design the interface for users to link multiple email accounts
+11. **Account Linking UI**: Design the interface for users to link multiple email accounts

 ## Technical Insights